kinematic-lab/kinematic-lab/.changeset/cold-birds-learn.md

 '@kinematic-lab/core': minor
 ---

-Vectors `multiply` and `divide` functions now support passing of a single number, which all values will be multiplied or divided by.
-So, fx. `Lab.Vector(0, 1, 2).multiply(2)`.
+Vectors now support a `scale` functions, which allows the user to multiply a vector with a single number.
+So, fx. `Lab.Vector(0, 1, 2).scale(2)`.